WenSimEHRP/JGRPP-wiki/Features/Signalling.md

   Release membership of this slot when the back of the train passes the signal.
 * Release (on reserve)
   Release membership of this slot when making a reservation from this signal (this is the executed in the same conditions as the "acquire or wait" and "try to acquire" sub-actions).
-* PBS end: Acquire or wait
+* Path end: Acquire or wait
-  When attempting to make a PBS reservation which ends at this signal, try to acquire membership in the slot, if the slot is full and the train cannot become a member, wait at the start PBS signal.
+  When attempting to make a path reservation which ends at this signal, try to acquire membership in the slot, if the slot is full and the train cannot become a member, wait at the start path signal.
-* PBS end: Try to acquire
+* Path end: Try to acquire
-  When attempting to make a PBS reservation which ends at this signal, try to acquire membership in the slot, if the slot is full and the train cannot become a member, make the reservation anyway.
+  When attempting to make a path reservation which ends at this signal, try to acquire membership in the slot, if the slot is full and the train cannot become a member, make the reservation anyway.
-* PBS end: Release
+* Path end: Release
-  When a PBS reservation is made which ends at this signal, release membership of this slot.
+  When a path reservation is made which ends at this signal, release membership of this slot.

 ##### Reverse behind signal

 The train reverses behind this signal.
-The signal must be a PBS signal (not one-way), and the train must be entering from the back direction.
+The signal must be a path signal (not one-way), and the train must be entering from the back direction.

 ##### Speed restriction